MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMessagingPolicy.md

 ```

 ### -DesignerForBackgroundsAndImages
-This setting will enable or disable the MS Designer for all entry points: currently announcements feature.
+This setting determines whether a user is allowed to create custom AI-powered backgrounds and images with MS Designer.

 Possible values are: Enabled, Disabled.